wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 {% include l18n.html %}
 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/cyber-security/">This page</a> contains my notes on resources for Cyber Security, which is a vast field.
-But I put all the info on this single page to make for easy searching.
+Here are my notes on resources for Cyber Security, which is a vast field.
+But nevertheless all the info is on this single page to make for easy searching.

-“Security is always excessive until it's not enough.” – Robbie Sinclair
+> “Security is always excessive until it's not enough.” – Robbie Sinclair

 <hr />